Sunday Main Event Daytime Activities

 Moderate Hike in Cliff Park with Waterfalls and Mountain Views

-Back at the parking lot, head down about ½ mile to visit Raymondskill Falls.
-The three-tiered Raymondskill Falls is the tallest waterfall in Pennsylvania.
-Adding the drops from each tier together makes the waterfall only a few feet shorter than Niagara Falls.
-While the trail is short, it is fairly steep and uneven.
-The upper viewing area provides a view of the upper pool and the top of one of the drops.
-The lower viewing area offers an excellent opportunity to take photos of the falls.
-A spur off the main trails provides a quarter-mile, one-way walk to Raymondskill Creek (this trail does not lead to the bottom of the falls).
+Once you return to the parking lot, you can take a half-mile walk to Raymondskill Falls.
+This three-tiered waterfall is recognized as the tallest in the state of Pennsylvania.
+When you combine the heights of all three tiers, it is only a few feet shorter than the famous Niagara Falls.
+While the trail is brief, it presents a steep and uneven trek.
+The upper viewing area provides a glimpse of the upper pool and the top of one of its cascades, while the lower viewing area is ideal for capturing stunning photographs of the falls.
+A spur trail leads you on a quarter-

 • Bring standard hiking gear: Hat, Food, Water, Hiking Stick, Hiking Sturdy Hiking Shoes